goharbor/harbor/CONTRIBUTING.md

 ```

 Unit test cases should be added to cover the new code.
 Unit test framework for backend services is using [go testing](https://golang.org/doc/code.html#Testing).
-The UI library test framework is built based on [Jasmine](http://jasmine.github.io/2.4/introduction.html) and [Karma](https://karma-runner.github.io/1.0/index.html), please refer [Angular Testing](https://angular.io/guide/testing) for more details.
+The UI library test framework is built based on [Jasmine](http://jasmine.github.io/2.4/introduction.html) and [Karma](https://karma-runner.github.io/1.0/index.html), please refer to [Angular Testing](https://angular.io/guide/testing) for more details.

 Run go test cases:
 ```